 ● Are there gas stations along the route?

 ● Will there be reliable help if the car breaks down?

 ● Can you change a tire if you need to?

-When I return from a trip and it is fresh on my mind, I try to think what worked and what didn’t so the next one will be even better.
+When I return from a trip and it is fresh on my mind, I try to think what worked and what didn’t The goal?
+For the next one to be even better.

 Do a little Monday morning quarterbacking and note whether: